LibreQoE/LibreQoS/README.md

 Because the customers see better performance, ISPs receive fewer support tickets/calls and reduce network traffic from fewer retransmissions.

-A sub-$1000 computer running LibreQoS should be able to shape traffic for hundreds or thousands of customers at up to 10 Gbps.
+A sub-$1000 computer running LibreQoS can shape traffic for hundreds or thousands of customers at up to 10 Gbps.

 # How does LibreQoS work?

-ISPs use LibreQoS to enforce customer plan bandwidth, improve responsiveness, reduce latency, reduce bufferbloat, and improve overall network performance.
+ISPs use LibreQoS to enforce customer plan bandwidth, improve responsiveness, reduce latency, reduce jitter, reduce bufferbloat, and improve overall network performance.

 LibreQoS runs on a computer that sits between your upstream provider and the core of your network (see graphic below).